Gratiot Drive-In

 Roseville, MI 48066

-The Gratiot Drive-In was designed by Ted Rogvoy and opened in April of 1948.
-It featured “Free pony rides, merry-go-round and other playground amusements for the kids, a large restaurant that even warmed baby bottles on schedule for patrons, and a living curtain waterfall illuminated by colored lights to simulate Niagara Falls”.
-Car capacity is given as 1000.
+Listed as being located in Fraser, to the north of Detroit, MI.
+The Gratiot Drive-In was designed by architect Ted Rogvoy and opened April 30, 1948 with Leon Errol and Joe Kirkwood Jr. in “Joe Palooka in the Knockout”.
+It featured “Free pony rides, merry-go-round and other playground amusements for the kids, a large restaurant that even warmed baby bottles on schedule for patrons”.
+The back of the 115 feet tall screen tower featured a living curtain waterfall, illuminated at night by colored lights to simulate Niagara Falls.
+Car capacity is given as 1,056.
+A second screen was added on November 2, 1979.
 The Gratiot Drive-In showed its last movie on Labor Day of 1984.
 It was demolished shortly afterwards.

 Contributed by Lost Memory